Ajay-2022-Soft-Tech/Diabetes-Prediction-Web-App/README.md

 Click on the "Predict" button.
 The app will display the predicted probability of diabetes.
 File Structure
-Diabeties_Prediction_Web_App.py: Main application file containing Streamlit interface code.
-Deploying_Machine_Learning_model_using_Streamlit.ipynb: Code for loading the trained machine learning model. requirements.txt: List of Python dependencies. trained_model.sav: Trained machine learning model saved using pickle.
+app.py: Main application file containing Streamlit interface code. model.py: Code for loading the trained machine learning model. requirements.txt: List of Python dependencies. trained_model.sav: Trained machine learning model saved using pickle.
 Contributing
 Contributions are welcome!
 If you want to contribute to this project, please fork the repository and create a pull request.

-Feel free to customize this template according to your specific project details, such as adding more sections or adjusting the content to fit your app's unique features and setup instructions.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.